wso2/docs-mi/en/docs/reference/connectors/google-ads-connector/google-ads-configuration.md

         </tr>
         <tr>
             <td><code>customerId</code></td>
-            <td>The ID of the customer whose ads are being modified.</td>
+            <td>The ID of the customer whose ads are being modified.
+Type: string</td>
             <td>Yes</td>
         </tr>
         <tr>
             <td><code>operations</code></td>
-            <td>The list of operations to perform on individual ads.</td>
+            <td>The list of operations to perform on individual ads.
+Type: object [AdOperation](https://developers.google.com/google-ads/api/rest/reference/rest/v17/AdOperation)</td>
             <td>Yes</td>
         </tr>
         <tr>
             <td><code>partialFailure</code></td>
-            <td>If true, successful operations will be carried out and invalid operations will return errors.</td>
+            <td>If true, successful operations will be carried out and invalid operations will return errors.
+If false, all operations will be carried out in one transaction if and only if they are all valid.
+Default is false.
+Type: boolean</td>
             <td>No</td>
         </tr>
         <tr>
             <td><code>validateOnly</code></td>
             <td>If true, the request is validated but not executed.
-Only errors are returned, not results.</td>
+Only errors are returned, not results.
+Type: boolean</td>
             <td>No</td>
         </tr>
         <tr>
             <td><code>responseContentType</code></td>
             <td>The response content type setting.
-Determines whether the mutable resource or just the resource name should be returned post mutation.</td>
+Determines whether the mutable resource or just the resource name should be returned post mutation.
+Type: enum [ResponseContentType](https://developers.google.com/google-ads/api/rest/reference/rest/v17/ResponseContentType)</td>
             <td>No</td>
         </tr>
     </table>